Skip to navigation Skip to content

 • Select Save

-• Select Assess again to go to the Entitlement (ELD) screen.
+• Select Assess and check the outcome on the Entitlement (ELD) screen.
 The OOP line will display

 • Select Finish.
 Record details of the update